AnshuTrivedi/Project-2-Operationalizing-Machine-Learning/README.md

 The key steps of the project are described below:

 ### 1. Authentication:
-       This step omitted since it could not be implemented in the lab space provided by Udacity,</br>
-       because I am not authorized to create a security principal.
-However, I am still mentioning it here as</br>
-       it is a crucial step if one uses their own Azure account.
+       This step omitted since it could not be implemented in the lab space provided by Udacity, because I am not authorized to create a security principal.
+However, I am still mentioning it here as it is a crucial step if one uses their own Azure account.

 ### 2. Automated ML Experiment:
        At this point, security is enabled and authentication is completed.
-This step involves the creation of</br>
-       an experiment using Automated ML, configuring a compute cluster, and using that cluster to run the</br>
+This step involves the creation of an experiment using Automated ML, configuring a compute cluster, and using that cluster to run the experiment.
-       experiment.

   #### Registered Dataset